redox-os/website/content/news/this-month-260331.md

 ## pkgar Compression!

-Wildan Mubarok implemented [LZMA2](https://en.wikipedia.org/wiki/LZMA) compression in `pkgar` packages and have been enabled in the package server.
-This compression algorithm was chosen for compact size resulting in about ~3-5x smaller package size with relatively small decompression time.
-It will help to download and install packages faster by reducing the network stack slowness impact.
+Wildan Mubarok implemented [LZMA2](https://en.wikipedia.org/wiki/LZMA) compression in `pkgar` packages and it has been enabled in the package server.
+This compression algorithm results in about ~3-5x smaller package size with relatively low decompression time.
+It will help reduce download and installation time of packages, helping counteract any slowness in our network stack.
 ## Dynamic Linker Storage Cache

-Wildan Mubarok implemented storage caching in the dynamic linker to reduce storage latency caused by program initialization.
-It works by caching the executables into a shared memory when loaded for the second time.
+Wildan Mubarok implemented storage caching in the dynamic linker to reduce latency during program initialization.
+It works by caching the executables in a shared memory segment when loaded for the second time.
 In controlled setting this reduces GCC initialization time by 50%.

-The feature is planned to be moved into RedoxFS as a inode cache for much better performance and security.
+The feature is planned to be moved into the RedoxFS file system service for much better performance and security.

 ## Checksum-based Package Updates and Faster Recipe Push

 Wildan Mubarok implemented the support for package updates from the build system using the `make push` command.
 The package update is done by comparing package checksum changes which reduced package update time and recipe testing time in development.

-Checksum-based package updates was implemented in the `pkg update` command as well.
+Checksum-based package updates were implemented in the `pkg update` command as well.
 Package updates based on package file checksum changes (like in Fedora DNF and Flatpak) is planned for the future.

 ## AI Policy and Contribution Terms